mjlavin80/tf-idf-programming-historian-draft/tf-idf-lesson.md

 shoot for 3-4k words MAX

-# Exploratory and Interpretive Strategies with TF-IDF: An Indispensable Text Analysis Method
+# Processing, Exploring, and Analyzing a Document Corpus with TF-IDF

 ## Preparation

 ### Suggested Prior Skills

 - Some familiarity with Python or a similar programming language.
 Code for this lesson is written in Python 3.6, but TF-IDF is available in many versions of Python and other programming languages.
-- Familiarity with Excel or an equivalent spreadsheet application if you wish to examine the linked .csv files.
+- Familiarity with Excel or an equivalent spreadsheet application if you wish to examine the linked spreadsheet files.

 ### Before You Begin